-Note 5.
+Note 7.
 Agreements

-On September 24, 2013, the Company entered into an investment advisory agreement (the "Investment Advisory Agreement") with our Investment Advisor, which was approved by the Board of the Company on June 10, 2013.
-The initial term of the Investment Advisory Agreement is two years, with automatic, one-year renewals at the end of each year subject to certain approvals by our Board and/or our stockholders.
-Subject to the overall supervision of our Board, our investment adviser manages our day-to-day operations, and provides investment advisory and management services to us.
-Under the terms of our Investment Advisory Agreement, The Investment Advisor:
+On September 24, 2013, the Company entered into an investment advisory agreement (the "Investment Advisory Agreement") with our Investment Advisor, which was initially approved by the Board on June 10, 2013.
+Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect if approved annually by the Board by a majority of our outstanding voting securities, including, in either case, by a majority of our non-interested directors.
+The Investment Advisory Agreement was re-approved by the Board, including by a majority of our non-interested directors at an in-person meeting, on August 6, 2015.
+Subject to the overall supervision of the Board, the Investment Advisor manages our day-to-day operations, and provides investment advisory and management services to us.
+Under the terms of the Investment Advisory Agreement, the Investment Advisor: